-Friedel and Andrew Grant are two Canadians who set off in 2006 to travel the world by bicycle.
+Friedel and Andrew Grant are Travelling Two: two Canadians who set off in 2006 to travel the world by bicycle.
 They have been on the road solidly since then, and have cycled through approximately 30 countries so far.
 Their decision to travel by bicycle is less a function of them being sports fans and more because they felt it was one of the best ways to get to know the people and contours (quite literally!) of a country.
 They tend to avoid tourist sites and their most memorable experiences have taken place in the “middle of nowhere”.
 Please enjoy a week-in-the-life of Friedel and Andrew as they bicycle from Syria to Iran.

 Aleppo to Qalat Samaan (44km)